Disentangling Exploration of Large Language Models by Optimal Exploitation

-\textbf{Evaluation environments.} A variety of environments have been developed to assess the different capabilities of LLMs.
-Notable examples that require exploration include TextWorld \cite{cote2019textworld}, Minecraft \cite{fan2022minedojo}, Crafter \cite{hafner2021benchmarking}, NetHack \cite{kuttler2020nethack}, MiniHack \cite{samvelyan2021minihack}, MiniGrid \cite{chevalier2024minigrid}, and BabyAI \cite{chevalier2018babyai}.
-There is also growing interest in environments for computer and web agents \cite{zhou2023webarena, yao2022webshop, xie2024osworld}.
-Comprehensive benchmarks, including SmartPlay \cite{wu2023smartplay}, AgentBench \cite{liu2023agentbench}, and BALROG \cite{paglieri2024balrog}, aggregate multiple environments to evaluate agents across a wide range of capabilities.
-In this context, BALROG reported aimless movements and redundant behaviors.
+\textbf{Evaluation environments.} A variety of environments has been developed to assess different aspects of LLMs.
+Notable examples that require exploration include TextWorld \cite{cote2019textworld}, Crafter \cite{hafner2021benchmarking}, NetHack \cite{kuttler2020nethack}, MiniHack \cite{samvelyan2021minihack}, MiniGrid \cite{chevalier2024minigrid}, and BabyAI \cite{chevalier2018babyai}.
+There is also growing interest in environments for computer and web agents \cite{zhou2023webarena, yao2022webshop}.
+Comprehensive benchmarks, including SmartPlay \cite{wu2023smartplay}, AgentBench \cite{liu2023agentbench}, LMAct \cite{ruoss2024lmact}, and BALROG \cite{paglieri2024balrog}, aggregate multiple environments to evaluate agents across a wide range of capabilities.
+In some of them, \citet{paglieri2024balrog} observed aimless movements and redundant behaviors.
 The difference in our work lies in the isolation of exploration.
 Our experiments are based on mazes and an adapted version of Dark Treasure Room \cite{norman2023first}.
-Our environments offer limited prior knowledge, provide non-binary, relatively dense rewards, and maintain a high-level action space.
+Our environments offer limited prior knowledge, provide non-binary, relatively dense rewards, and maintain a high-level, symbolic action space.